 - a.
 Any club proposing to enter a crew for an 'International" Regatta (i.e. one included on the FISA calendar), other than a Masters regatta, shall apply in the first instance to British Rowing.
 Special entry forms for the purpose are held by the British Rowing office, which also holds copies in English of the FISA rules applying to 'International' FISA regattas. - b.
 In the case of other foreign regattas, clubs shall inform the National Competition Committee of their intention to enter. - c.
 A win at any regatta of a different association, whether British or foreign shall count for classification as for a similar win under British Rowing rules.
-Winning competitors shall update their own Racing Licences for their win, and the club shall inform the British Rowing office for updating of the points record on the British Rowing computer, and the win shall be included in the club's record for the British Rowing Almanack at the end of the year.

-Two or more wins at Novice level in an Association that permits it, shall count as one Novice win and one (or two) Senior wins.
+Winning competitors shall update their own Racing Licences for their win, and the club shall inform the British Rowing office via BROE to enable the win to be included electronically against the competitor's total and also in the club's record for the British Rowing Almanack at the end of the year.
+Two or more wins at Novice level in an Association that permits it. shall count as one Novice win and one for two Senior wins.